-- Performs pulmonary functions studies determining cardiopulmonary status of residents with special emphasis on long term care.
+- Performs pulmonary functions studies determining the cardiopulmonary status of residents with special emphasis on long-term care.

-- Reports and consulted with physician and other medical staff on patient’s progress, assessments and pulmonary status as well as records all patients’ assessments, reactions and treatments at a timely matter.
+- Reports and consulted with a physician and other medical staff on a patient’s progress, assessments, and pulmonary status as well as records all patients’ assessments, reactions, and treatments in a timely matter.

 - Performs direct patient care to patients in all aspects of respiratory care according to the physician’s orders/approved protocols, with consideration given to the age of the patient.

-- Consults physicians on the effectiveness of therapy and makes appropriate recommendations.
+- Consult physicians on the effectiveness of therapy and make appropriate recommendations.